SiddhiPrabhu1995/Web-Development-Tools-Methods/StoreInventory/README.md

   - This call removes the `sid` cookie (Hint: `res.clearCookie('sid');` should remove the cookie
   - The page will return to the login page
   - No error message is shown
-    - Even if the sid was unknown to the server
 All error messages are removed from display when another action is taken

 ## Structure